Call for Speakers

 - Provide practical strategies (real-world examples), tools, and/or take-home messages for implementation in the practice setting for successful outcomes (emphasize how to, what works, and why).

-- The ability to address an issue critical to the internal and/or IS audit profession.
+- Address an issue critical to the internal and/or information systems audit profession.

-- The level of interaction the session will provide the attendees including Q&A, polling technology, case studies, and takeaway tools.
+- Define the level of interaction the session will provide for attendees, including Q&A, polling technology, case studies, and takeaway tools.

 - Refrain from sales or self-promotions of products and services.

-- The number of speakers or panelist for one session is limited to a maximum of four participants including the moderator.
+- Specify how many speakers or panelists will participate.
+Each session is limited to a maximum of four participants, including the moderator.

-- Service providers and/or consultants are required to provide a current practitioner with whom they will be co-presenting.
-It is highly encouraged for service providers to include their co-presenters information in their submission, as this will be taken into consideration during the review process.
-If this information is not already identified in the submission and the proposal is accepted, the co-presenting practitioner will need to be identified within two weeks after confirmed presentation.
+Service providers and/or consultants are required to provide a current practitioner with whom they will be co-presenting.
+It is highly encouraged for service providers to include their co-presenter’s information in their submission, as this will be taken into consideration during the review process.
+If this information is not already identified in the submission and the proposal is accepted, the co-presenting practitioner will need to be identified within two weeks after proposal acceptance.